-22 years on and another Jurassic Park sequel graces the silver screen.
 I loved the original.
-An iconic piece of film making that I have no trouble watching again and again.
-Trust me I have lost many a Sunday afternoon.
+An iconic piece of film making that I have lost many a Sunday afternoon watching again and again.

-When I saw the trailers, I was excited.
 It was always going to be hard not to draw comparisons.
-BUT this is just about en par with the misfire that was Jurassic Park III.
+BUT this was just about en par with the misfire that was Jurassic Park III.

 A new theme park is built on the original site of Jurassic Park.
 Everything is going well until the park’s newest attraction, a genetically modified giant stealth killing machine, escapes containment and goes on a killing spree.